 3. Shoshone Falls

-Shoshone Falls is a waterfall on the Snake River in southern Idaho, United States, approximately 3 miles northeast of the city of Twin Falls.
-Sometimes called the "Niagara of the West," Shoshone Falls is 212 feet high—45 feet higher than Niagara Falls—and flows over a rim nearly 1,000 feet wide.
+Shoshone Falls is a waterfall on the Snake River in southern Idaho approximately 3 miles northeast of the city of Twin Falls.
+Sometimes called the "Niagara of the West," Shoshone Falls is 212 feet high (45 feet higher than Niagara Falls) and flows over a rim nearly 1,000 feet wide.

-The falls offer a unique blend of recreational facilities, including playgrounds, hiking trails, picnic areas, a boat ramp, swimming area, and a scenic overlook.
-A picnic in the shaded, grassy areas provides a perfect vantage point for viewing Shoshone Falls.
+The falls offer a unique blend of recreational facilities, including playgrounds, hiking trails, picnic areas, a boat ramp, a swimming area, and a scenic overlook.
+A picnic in the shaded grassy areas provides a perfect vantage point for viewing Shoshone Falls.

 4. Craters of the Moon

 Craters of the Moon National Monument and Preserve is a U.S. National Monument and national preserve in the Snake River Plain in central Idaho.
-It is along US 20, between the small towns of Arco and Carey.
-Enjoy the visitor center, hiking, caves and lava tubes!
+It is along US Highway 20, between the small towns of Arco and Carey.
+Enjoy the visitor center, hiking, caves, and lava tubes!

 5. Jackpot, NV

-Jackpot, is a popular weekend destination to enjoy casino gaming, catching a concert, or to go golfing.
+Jackpot, Nevada is a popular weekend destination to enjoy casino gaming, catching a concert, or going golfing.
 You can bring your RV, carpool, or take advantage of the weekly bus routes that go directly to Jackpot from several locations in the Boise Metro area.